Published by Lookforzebras

 Length: 4 weeks

-This elective is designed to explore the fundamental issues in defining, measuring, and improving healthcare quality and safety.
-The student will gain an appreciation for how healthcare quality is defined and of the practical application of evidence-based medicine.
+This elective is specifically designed to explore the fundamental issues in defining, measuring, and improving healthcare quality and safety.
+Throughout the course, the student will not only gain an appreciation for how healthcare quality is defined but also develop a deeper understanding of the practical application of evidence-based medicine.

 2. Medical Administration and Quality Improvement